 Ridley wrapped the baby in a towel, and apparently unaware that the mother was still bleeding inside the house, drove the baby and his wife to the emergency room of Longmont United Hospital, police said.

 Wilkins was later taken for treatment at the same hospital, police said.

-The emergency room surgeon noticed the victim had an incision on her abdomen that "appeared to be well performed," the report said.
+The emergency room surgeon noticed Wilkins had an incision on her abdomen that "appeared to be well performed," the report said.

 The doctor observed that "the person who did the incision would have to have researched the subject of cesarean births in books or online to achieve the level of accuracy," the police report said.